Matt Little: 2026 congressional candidacy

-On April 30, 2025, Little announced his candidacy for the U.S. House of Representatives in Minnesota's 2nd congressional district, following incumbent Angie Craig's decision to run for the state's open U.S. Senate seat instead.
+On April 30, 2025, Little announced his candidacy for the U.S. House of Representatives in Minnesota's 2nd congressional district, after incumbent Angie Craig decided to run for the state's open U.S. Senate seat instead.
 He was the first candidate to enter the Democratic primary.
+He was later joined by state representative Kaela Berg and state senator Matt Klein, who became his principal rivals in the primary.